-Mark Williams returns to Alscot, as the eponymous Catholic priest-cum-sleuth, wearing his trademark black cassock and wide-brimmed black parson’s hat as filming takes place for a future episode of Father Brown.
+Mark Williams returned to Alscot, as the eponymous Catholic priest-cum-sleuth, wearing his trademark black cassock and wide-brimmed black parson’s hat.
+The episode The Flower of The Fairway was broadcast on 11th January 2018.
 The BBC's popular daytime crime drama has gone from strength to strength since being aired in 2013 and is now shown in Australia, Canada and America.

 Supercar Superbuild (Cry Havoc Productions Inc.) - May 2017